 Why would webpacker default to overwrite my custom configs?
 It really just shouldn’t do that.
-It overwrote my custom fucking configs.
+It overwrote my custom configs!
 A weeks worth of time spent on fixing an issue that should have never existed.
 F to pay respects.

 It all started at one commit